ramziChbl/IaC-Playground/README.md

 The following setup deploys the following instances:
 1. orchestrator: Configuration management server and a bastion.
 It has a public IP
-2. k8s-master: Where K8s will be installed, doesn't have an public gateway but still needs an Internet Gateway for internet access
+2. k8s-master: Where K8s will be installed, doesn't have a public gateway but still needs an Internet Gateway for internet access

 Spin up the infra:
 ```